-- Anticipate/eliminate potential problems that relate to the classroom environment. - Redirect the child away from conflict or negative events to a more positive activity. - Offer choices to the child. - Assist the child to learn logical consequences to their actions. - Encourage the child to respect the feelings and rights of others. - Help the child to learn problem solving and conflict resolution skills.
+- Anticipate/eliminate potential problems that relate to the classroom environment. - Redirect the child away from conflict or negative events to a more positive activity. - Offer choices to the child. - Assist the child to learn logical consequences to their actions. - Encourage the child to respect the feelings and rights of others. - Identify the triggers for the behavior and try to fill the need that the child is expressing - Help the child to learn problem solving and conflict resolution skills.